andrei-akopian/Image-to-ANSI-Converter/README.md

 - [ ] add svg character selector
 - [ ] add support for UTF-8 characters
 - [ ] add something about terminal size
+- [ ] add csv export of pixels
+- [ ] maybe try writing to the file as the program is running
+- [ ] some kind of chaching&optimization or lossy compression